A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Numerical Experiments

 \subsubsection{Nonlinear LippS Model--Strongly Scattering Sample}

-In this part, we study the performance of \ours{} to recover the RI maps using the LippS model.\footnote{\TaoBlue The reconstruction of a strongly scattering sample with a linear model is presented in the supplementary material.
-There, we clearly see the advantages of an accurate model.} The regularization $\lambda$ and the stepsize are set as~$1/64^3$ and $1/200$, respectively.
-A total of $100$ iterations are run for ASPM, \wangs{}, and \ours{}.
+In this part, we studied the performance of \ours{}-I/II to recover the RI maps using the LippS model.
+The regularization $\lambda$ and the stepsize were set as~$1/64^3$ and $1/20$, respectively.
+A total of $100$ iterations were performed for all competing methods.

-In~\Cref{fig:LS:CostSNR:Simulated}, we show the evolution of the full cost and SNR with respect to the iterations and wall time for the three algorithms.
-Although \wangs{} converges faster than other two algorithms in terms of iteration at the beginning, it becomes slower than \ours{} after $20$ iterations.
-Moreover, \ours{} requires fewer iterations than ASPM to reach a lower full cost and \ours{} is the fastest algorithm in terms of wall time.
-From the second row of \Cref{fig:LS:CostSNR:Simulated}, we observe that \ours{} obtains a higher SNR than ASPM and \wangs{} in a shorter time.
-In~\Cref{fig:LS:Ortho:Simulated}, we display the orthoviews of the RI maps recovered by ASPM, \wangs{}, and \ours{}.
-We can see that ASPM achieves the highest SNR at the {$100$th iteration ($767.6$ seconds) while \ours{} only requires $59$ iterations ($393.2$ seconds)} to achieve a similar SNR.
-All these results for a nonconvex composite-optimization problem corroborate the observations we made on the convex counterpart.